How to manage the increasing number of patients to treat in the future?

 Is robotics an added value in terms of time constraints?
 Etienne Cavaignac compares robotic surgery and manual surgery and shares his favourite technique.
 He also addresses the question of the increasing number of patients in orthopedics and how to anticipate this future challenge.

-CHU, Toulouse, FRANCE
+CHU Toulouse, FRANCE

-Chairman & Course Director
+Course Director

 I am an orthopedic surgeon specialized in knee surgery.
 I practice at the University Hospital of Toulouse in the University Sports Clinic located in the Pierre Paul Riquet Hospital.